StarterSquad/startersquad.com/_posts/2014-01-28-healthy-productive-developer.md

 To get the best out of your brain, you need to ensure that it is supported by a healthy body.
 The best brain activity happens when you're awake and the brain is supplied with energy and oxygen.
-This you can ensure by doing three things: eat well, sleep well, stabilize your bio rythm.
+This you can ensure by doing three things: eat well, sleep well, stabilize your bio rhythm.

 ###A diet for your brain
 The brain runs primarily on sugar.
 More so than other organs that can also run on burning fat or proteins.
 At top